 Compliance

-Businesses operating within regulated industries (e.g. healthcare and finance) should take steps to ensure their cloud provider meets relevant regulatory standards such as GDPR and HIPAA, in addition to industry-specific requirements.
-Compliance is crucial for data security, privacy and trustworthiness.
+Companies functioning in regulated sectors (e.g. healthcare and finance) must take measures to confirm that their cloud provider complies with applicable regulatory standards such as GDPR and HIPAA, along with industry-specific obligations.
+Adherence is essential for data security, privacy, and reliability.

 Advantages Of Cloud Computing